karthikviswanathn/karthikviswanathn.github.io/_pages/about.md

 My interdisciplinary journey began with **competitive programming**, progressed through developing machine learning models as a **surveillance analyst** at Goldman Sachs, and was further enriched during my master's studies in **theoretical physics**.
-This diverse background has enabled me to adapt to new domains relatively easily, allowing me to contribute to both implementation and theoretical aspects of scientific research.
+My cross-domain exposure has allowed me to transition smoothly across disciplines, enabling meaningful contributions to both practical implementations and theoretical investigations in scientific research.